react-native-image-picker/react-native-image-picker/README.md

 A React Native module that allows you to use native UI to select a photo/video from the device library or directly from the camera, like so:

-# IMPORTANT
+# ‼️ IMPORTANT ‼️
 ### If you are using version 3.x.x, see this [documentation](https://github.com/react-native-image-picker/react-native-image-picker/tree/vnext) for installation and API reference.
 If you face any issues raise it under label vnext.
-Going forward version 3.x.x will be actively maintained with quick bug fix, so I encourage users to start using it.
+Going forward version 3.x.x will be actively maintained with quick bug fixes, so I encourage users to start using it.

+# Version 2.x.x will no longer be maintained.
+### We're working on simplifying the codebase and API.
+Feel free to partake in the discussions on [GH-1358](https://github.com/react-native-image-picker/react-native-image-picker/issues/1358).

 | iOS                                                                                                                   | Android                                                                                                                       |
 | --------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------- |